Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Sample Thermal Management

 \zsl{heatex} Here we describe more technical details of the sample cooling heat exchanger design.
 Large optical powers make handling sample heating a necessity and an important technical challenge.
 The 3D printed laser dome encapsulates a cooling column at its top portion to enable efficient sample cooling.
 This cooling system exploits three key features: \I{(i)} excellent thermal conductivity of diamond that transmits the injected heat to the surrounding water, \I{(ii)} high heat capacity of the water, and \I{(iii)} cold air flow that works to eject heat from the water.
 Overall, this creates an efficient and hyperpolarization compatible heatsink around the diamond.
 Importantly, the sample test tube itself has no liquids flowing into it, and hence it can be mechanically shuttled for NMR measurements~\cite{Ajoyinstrument18}.

-The sample cooling column (\zfr{figS2}C) consists of two concentric slotted cylindrical shells.
+The sample cooling column (\zfr{figS3}-\zfr{figS4}) consists of two concentric slotted cylindrical shells.
 Cooled nitrogen (at -20$^{\circ}$C) is fed into ports from the top of the cylindrical column at 48 cfm to chill the water surrounding the diamond.
 Similar to the operation of a Dyson bladeless fan, the slots in the cylindrical shells create vortex currents which increase the characteristic length of heat transfer.
 Additionally, this design increases turbulence within the chamber, which better dissipates heat within the gaseous medium.
 The top of the column has an orifice for warmer gases to escape; this is also from where the sample test tube is shuttled for $\Cs$ NMR~\cite{Ajoyinstrument18}.

 Our experimental observations of the heat exchanger performance are presented in \zfr{fig3} of the main paper.
-In experiments, a K-type thermocouple is used to record system temperature under 2 min. of continuous illumination with an increasing number of lasers.
+In experiments, a K-type thermocouple is used to record system temperature under 120s of continuous illumination with an increasing number of lasers.
 We visually observe small yet complicated microbubbling at the boundary of the diamond.
-Fortunately however, the bubbling itself is very benign, and its effect to heat exchange is minimal.
+Fortunately , the bubbling has a neglible effect on heat exchange.
 Overall, we are able to keep the system steady state temperature under 30$^{\degree}$C even under the sustained high-power illumination.